ic005k/Xplist/README.md

 [简体中文](https://github.com/ic005k/PlistEDPlus/blob/main/README-en.md) | [English](https://github.com/ic005k/PlistEDPlus/blob/main/README.md)
 # PlistEDPlus - open source cross-platform lightweight Plist file editor

-Write in front: The prototype of this software comes from: https://github.com/alpex92/PlistED , thanks to this prototype, not to make me start from scratch code brick, thanks to @alpex92!
+Write in front.
+The prototype of this software is from: https://github.com/alpex92/PlistED , thanks to this prototype, not to let me start coding from zero, thanks to @alpex92!

 When writing this software, actually some hesitation, similar software seems to be quite a lot, plus the relationship of time, has not paid substantial action.
 But the idea of writing a Plist editor has been lingering, so it finally led to PlistEDPlus...